VectorInstitute/FL4Health/examples/ae_examples/cvae_examples/conv_cvae_example/README.md

 # Federated Convolutional CVAE Example
-This example is an extension to the `cvae_example` which is using a convolutional based encoder and decoder.
+This example is an extension to the `cvae_example` that is using a convolutional based encoder and decoder.

 ## Running the Example